-The Tennessee Tobacco Products Return (Form TOB 552) is used to report the purchases, stamping activity, and inventories of cigarettes, little cigars, and other tobacco products for the month indicated on the return.
+The Tennessee Tobacco Products Return (Form TOB 552) is used to report the purchases, stamping activity, and inventories of cigarettes, little cigars, other tobacco products ("OTP"), and vape products for the month indicated on the return.
 Note, although the paper return is available for reference, the taxpayer must file this tax return electronically through TNTAP.
 The return is due on the 15th day of the month following the reporting period, regardless of whether any transactions have occurred.
-Returns for prior reporting periods can be found on the Department's website.